Substra/substra-documentation/src/usage.md

 ## Installation

-To install the command line interface and the python sdk, run the following command:
+To install the command line interface and the Python SDK, run the following command:

 ```sh
 pip install substra